openshift/ci-tools/CONFIGURATION.md

 `openshift-installer` and executes a test in the `src` image.

 ## `tests.openshift_installer_console`
-`openshift_installer_src` is a test that provisions a cluster using `openshift-installer` and executes a test in the `console_test` image.
+`openshift_installer_console` is a test that provisions a cluster using `openshift-installer` and executes a test in the `console_test` image.
 This allows a component to run a portion of the latest UI tests on changes.

 ## `tests.openshift_installer_upi`